bayareawebpro/deploy-bot/README.md

 ```

 ### Envoyer Hooks
-Copy these hooks to your envoyer.io project.
+Copy these hooks to your envoyer.io project and customize the commands for your needs.
 ```
 #DeployBot-PreClone
 source ~/.profile;